-The momentary peace in Rome’s internal affairs ended with the murder of Caesar in the so-called “March ides” March 15, 44 BCE One of the ringleaders of the attack, Gaius Cassius Longinus, advocated killing also the supporters of the dictator – Lepidus and Marcus Antony.
+The momentary peace in Rome’s internal affairs ended with the murder of Caesar in the so-called “March ides” on March 15, 44 BCE.
+One of the ringleaders of the attack, Gaius Cassius Longinus, advocated killing also the supporters of the dictator – Lepidus and Mark Antony.
 Ultimately, however, Marcus Junius Brutus concluded that the entire murder was an execution, not a political coup.

 Unlike the First Triumvirate, Caesar, Pompey and Crassus, this one was formally concluded.
 As a result of this agreement, the consuls and the Senate were marginalized, and the future death of the republican system was signalled.
 The agreement was valid for a period of five years.
 In 37 BCE consent was given in Tarentum for the continued operation of the triumvirate.